 This Beautiful place is 7 hours driving each way on a sleeper bus, famous for its green countryside and rice terraces, which are alongside steep hills.
 While trekking (half-day, full-day, or 2+ days), you will visit several villages.
 The locals who live there are part of the Hmong tribe – they speak their own dialect and look physically different than people in Hanoi.
 It’s really a great experience!

 Also Read Perfume Pagoda: The best day trip in Vietnam

 Perfume Pagoda –

 The journey to the Perfume Pagoda is itself an interesting experience.
 Located about 60 km southwest of Hanoi in the Huong Son Mountain range you will need to take a car for around two hours before boarding a wooden or iron boat to reach the temple complex.

-The boat journeys down a narrow flowing steam fringed by rice fields, temples and grass and you will have the option to stop and visit some of these temples.
-However, if you are short of time its best to head straight to Huong Tich Cave.
+The boat journeys down a narrow flowing stream fringed by rice fields, temples, and grass and you will have the option to stop and visit some of these temples.
+However, if you are short of time it’s best to head straight to Huong Tich Cave.
 It’s an uphill walk to the Perfume Pagoda which will take around one hour.
 Things can get slippery, so remember to bring walking shoes or boots.